codio/site/source/docs/education/teachers/courses/module-add.html.md

 You can then choose the source of your new module.
 The source can be any of the following options

 - **Codio** : your project source is a Codio project.
 You should specify the project in the following format `Codio-Username/projectname` as appears in the url your project when opened in the Codio IDE.
 The simplest way to get this right is to open the Codio project that will be your module and copy and paste the URL from your browser address bar.
 - **Git** : a Git repo URL.
-If using BitHub or BitBucket, this will be the HTTPS url.
+If using GitHub or BitBucket, this will be the HTTPS url.
 - **Mercurial** : it is recommended you do not use this option.
 - **ZIP** : a zip file that you will be prompted to upload.